section-engineering-education/engineering-education/content/articles/how-to-use-lambdas-to-manipulate-through-a-collection-of-objects/index.md

 - A basic understanding of the Java OOP (Object Oriented Programming) concept.
 - Basic understanding of lambdas
 ### Objectives
-1. To enable individuals understand  how lambdas work
+1. To enable individuals to understand  how lambdas work
-2. To enable individuals understand how to sort using lambdas
+2. To enable individuals to understand how to sort using lambdas
-3. To enable individuals understand how to calculate the value of the different object
+3. To enable individuals to understand how to calculate the value of the different object
-4. To enable individuals understand how to Group a collection of object
+4. To enable individuals to understand how to Group a collection of object
-5. To enable individuals understand how to check for a distinct object
+5. To enable individuals to understand how to check for a distinct object
 ### Importance Of Lambdas
 Using lambdas is an effective way of writing your codes as some programmers argue that it might not be clear enough but the truth is, it is highly efficient and leaves room for less or no error in your code.

-It abstracts all the pipe-line you have to create to find what you are looking for.
+It abstracts all the pipelines you have to create to find what you are looking for.

-Let us use our wallet object as a case study, you will have to create different wallets based on color and based on money then you manipulate through using either color or money and this could be time-consuming and also leads to a high time-complexity.
+Let us use our wallet object as a case study, you will have to create different wallets based on color and based on money then you manipulate through using either color or money and this could be time-consuming and also lead to a high time-complexity.

 Let's code>>>